 His Kingdom is all … nothing else for our thoughts.
 Let us dwell on that this Christmas.

-KATHLEEN N. HATTRUP is the executive editor for the online publication Aleteia.
-With undergraduate degrees in theology, English, and educational development, and a master’s in theology, she has been working in Catholic media for two decades, with a particular focus on the Pope and news from Rome.
+KATHLEEN N. HATTRUP is executive editor of the English edition of the online publication Aleteia.
+With undergraduate degrees in theology, English, and educational development, and a master’s in theology, she has been working in Catholic media for more than two decades, with a particular focus on the Pope and news from Rome.

 This reflection was previously published.
 Click here to read all Seton Reflections.